Simulations

 KODAK

-The Identity Trap
+The Innovation Trap

-Board-level simulation.
+Board-level and C-Suite.
 Full day.

 MOB

-Trust Decay Under Pressure
+Trust Under Pressure

 Leadership team simulation.
 Half day.